Colorectal Cancer

 - Constant fatigue

-These symptoms may also be caused by other, less serious health conditions.
+These may also be caused by other, less serious health conditions.
 Anyone experiencing these symptoms should see a doctor.

 Diagnosis